llebkered/ci-starterkit/readme.md

 There is a bare bones Codeigniter installation to handle the backend.

-### Compass

-The project has been initialised for Compass.
-Use it if you want.
-There is also a gulp.js set up.

 ### Composer

 Composer is set up for extra PHP pagackages